 my passion for art

+Is time the artist’s greatest enemy?
 I dream of sitting in my dusty studio.
-I can smell the pungent scent of turpentine.
+The pungent scent of turpentine is in the air.
 I can see the photographs and sketches stuck on the wall.
 Devils Haircut, by Beck, plays in the background and newspapers, magazines and books litter the paint-covered floor.
 I have a primed blank canvas on the easel, all ready to go.
 I sit, staring and reflecting on what to do next.
-I wonder shall I draw or paint today?
+Shall I draw or paint today?
 I wish there was nowhere else l have to be.
 I often only wish it was true; that I had nowhere else to be.
-The idea of being unbound by time feels like the ultimate emancipation.… Read More »Is time the artist’s greatest enemy?
+The idea of being unbound by… Read More »Is time the artist’s greatest enemy?

-Tal R’s painting practice follows the traditions of oil painting.
+What I see in Tal R’s paintings Tal R’s painting practice follows the traditions of oil painting.
 The artist walks the streets in Copenhagen near where he lives and works, looking for people, places and objects that appeal to his curiosity.
 He looks for the moment that he feels is slipping away and paints its soul in vibrant and colourful paintings that at times float into abstraction.
-Tal’s passion and exhilaration for paint clearly materialises throughout his work.
+Tal’s passion and exhilaration for paint clearly materialise throughout his work.
 In each painting, he is learning about the endless curiosities with life and paint.
 I see the pictures like a window into the inquisitive thoughts that are bouncing around in his head.
 When I… Read More »What I see in Tal R’s paintings

 The need to make sense of this world through painting began a long time ago.
 The oldest known cave paintings where more than 64,000 years ago.
 Why do I paint?
 I feel a deep need to communicate something.
 Something I can’t put into words.
 Painting is my way of finding kindred spirits.
 When I look at art from the past, I realise I am not that dissimilar to my ancestors and painters of the past.
 Studying art from the past allows me to explore the many different ways that artists saw the world during their time.
 It helps me to broaden my perspective and understanding and allows me to see… Read More »Why do I paint?

-Tracey Emin’s career was made on ‘My bed’ (1998) and ‘Everyone I have Ever Slept with 1963-1995’ (1995).
+Tracey Emin, ‘A Fortnight of Tears,’ exhibition review Tracey Emin’s career was made on ‘My bed’ (1998) and ‘Everyone I have Ever Slept with 1963-1995’ (1995).
 Other career highlights include Charles Saatchi’s ‘Sensations’ exhibition at the Royal Academy in 1997, her Turner Prize nominee in 1999, and her large retrospective at the Hayward Gallery in 2011.
 Emin’s reputation has been founded on not only making upfront work and disclosures documenting her colourful life but also for her mastery and skill with a brush in her hand.
-I went to her latest show at the White Cube in Bermondsey titled ‘A Fortnight of Tears,’ to see if Emin, now that she is 55 and a Royal Academician,… Read More »Tracey Emin, ‘A Fortnight of Tears,’ exhibition review
+I went to her latest show at the White Cube in Bermondsey titled ‘A Fortnight of Tears,’ to see if Emin, now that she is 55 and a Royal Academician,… Read More »Tracey Emin, ‘A Fortnight of Tears,’ review